Lyke Wake Challenge

 Osmotherley, United Kingdom • 11 Jul 2026

-The event is held on a handicap basis determined from previous Lyke Wake run times or participants’ own estimates.
-The route is not marked and participants are expected to be familiar with the classic Lyke Wake route.
-The maximum allowed time to complete the event is twelve hours including the handicap.
-Entrants must be 21 or older on the day and the field is strictly limited to 150 participants.
+The event is run on a handicap basis using previous Lyke Wake times or participants' estimates.
+The route is not marked and all participants are expected to be familiar with the classic Lyke Wake route.
+The maximum time allowed to complete the event is twelve hours including the handicap.
+Minimum age on the day is 21.
+Entry is limited to 150 participants.
+Entry fees are £48 for UK Athletics or TRA affiliated entrants and £50 for unattached entrants.
+A Trail Running Association permit will be in place.

-There are seven checkpoints along the course providing drinks and most offering snacks.
-The Lion Inn checkpoint, near halfway, supplies other food items such as rice pudding or tinned fruit.
-Plastic cups are not provided at checkpoints, so a drinks container is mandatory.
+There are seven checkpoints along the course supplying drinks and most offering snacks.
+The Lion Inn checkpoint, just before halfway, may supply additional food such as rice pudding or tinned fruit.
+Plastic cups will not be provided; a drinks container is therefore mandatory.

-A mandatory kit list must be carried at all times.
-Required items include a paper map of the route (electronic maps are not acceptable), waterproof jacket, whistle, emergency bivvy bag or foil blanket, minimum 300ml of water or isotonic drink, a drinks container for checkpoints, emergency food and a fully charged mobile phone with an emergency contact number.
-Full kit checks occur at registration and random checks may take place on course; failure to carry mandatory kit may result in disqualification.
+Mandatory kit must be carried at all times and will be checked at registration.
+Mandatory items include a suitable paper map of the route, waterproof jacket, whistle, emergency bivvy bag or foil blanket, minimum 300 ml water or isotonic drink, a drinks container, emergency food and a fully charged mobile phone with an emergency contact number stored.
+Recommended kit includes gloves, hat or buff, basic first aid and suncream.
+Failure to carry mandatory kit will prevent participation or lead to disqualification if discovered on course.